cargo-lambda/cargo-lambda/README.md

 By default, cargo-lambda produces a binary artifact for each Lambda functions in the project.
 However, you can configure cargo-lambda to produce a ready to upload zip artifact.

-The `--output-format` paramters controls the output format, the two current options are `Zip` and `Binary` with `Binary` being the default.
+The `--output-format` paramters controls the output format, the two current options are `zip` and `binary` with `binary` being the default.

 Example usage to create a zip.

 ```
-cargo lambda build --output-format Zip
+cargo lambda build --output-format zip
 ```

 ### Usage - Architectures